SynchKnot/SynchKnot/README.md

 Provide a syncronization storage area on high speed systems able to help repack data for mobile users.

+Mobile isn't the only target.
+Having faster access to data synchronized elsewhere is a bonus for everybody.

+Once you start using it.. you should start saying "boop! done!" whenever you synch.

 Target Protocols
 ----------------